mehedihasanv/Assignment-05/readme.md

-1. Difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll
+ What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 getElementById("id") - selects a single element by its unique id and returns only one element.